Project-Herophilus/DataSynthesis/DataTier-APIs/Node-APIs/README.md

 nodemon app.js
 ```

+To access specific features there are set of ways these can be accessed.

 # Testing APIs
 To help enable resources to leverage the APIs we have pre-built and are continuing to enhance a set of PostMan APIs.
 The intent is to that anyone can see how the APIs can be leveraged simply and directly.